piyushahuja/piyushahuja.github.io/about.md

 <!-- <img class='inset right' src='/1.jpg' title='Piyush Ahuja' width='100px'  />  -->

-Born and brought up in Chandigarh, India; educated at IIT Delhi and the University of Oxford.
+born and brought up in Chandigarh; educated at IIT Delhi and the University of Oxford.
 I enjoy learning, teaching, and creative collaborations.